shreyasgaonkar/remitly-graph/README.md

 # remitly-graph

-Extension of [Remitly web scrapper](https://github.com/shreyasgaonkar/website-scrapper-beautifulsoup) using GraphJS and built on AWS Amplify.
+Extension of [Remitly web scrapper](https://github.com/shreyasgaonkar/website-scrapper-beautifulsoup) using GraphJS and built on Glitch.com.

 ### Output: